Pbotsaris/my_sqlite/README.md

 ## Basic Usage
 There are two ways you can use `my_sqlite`

-1. loading the a table from a CSV or
+1. loading a table from a CSV or
 2. querying a CSV file directly.

-Loading a table from a CSV is much more performant as the program will index the table when you import the CSV.
-When you run a query, the table is already indexed and ready to go.
-It will also create a copy of the CSV file in the `data/` directory so editing a table will NOT modify your original csv file.
+Loading your tables from a CSV is the more performant because the program will index the table when you import the CSV.
+Then, when you run a query the table is already indexed and ready to go.
+Importing will also create a copy of the CSV file in the `data/` directory so editing a table will NOT modify your original csv file.

 When you query a csv file directly however, the program has to create a temporary table and index for this table at every request.
 This slows things down a lot.
 Updating, delete and insert will modify your original CSV file.

 ## Loading the database from a file
-You can load a database file with as many table as you want.
+A database can be loaded from a file with as many table as you want.
 To load a database you must pass in as the firt argument when running the program.

     ruby src/my_sqlite.rb data/database_name.db

-Database files are a simple text files with `key=pair` values where the `key` is the name of a table and `pair` the path to a `.csv` file where data will be persisted.
-Example below
+Database files are simple text files containing `key=pair` values where the `key` is the name of a table and `pair` is the path to the CSV.
+Example below:

 ```
 player=data/nba_players.csv